sramam/npm-run-batch/README.md

 However, this is not without [debate](https://www.google.com/?ion=1&espv=2#q=grunt%20gulp%20or%20npm).

-One persistent source of complexity with using npm as a build tool are the pesky && to chain commands together.
-And that one cannot run multiple commands in parallel.
-Here's a good [example](http://stackoverflow.com/questions/30950032/how-can-i-run-multiple-npm-scripts-in-parallel) why.
+However, a persistent source of complexity with using npm as a build tool are the pesky && to chain commands together.
+Further, one cannot run multiple commands in parallel.
+Here's a good [example](http://stackoverflow.com/questions/30950032/how-can-i-run-multiple-npm-scripts-in-parallel) why that can be necessary.

-`npm-run-batch` attempts to solve the problem of composing complex automation for npm-as-a-build-tool.
+`npm-run-batch` attempts to solve the problem of composing complex automation flows for npm-as-a-build-tool.
 It provides simple semantics, aids clarity and requires almost no extra installed weight.

 # Installation